 Preparing dry beans

-5 When the beans are done, place a strainer over a separate pot.
+5 Strain the beans: When the beans are done, place a strainer over a separate pot.
 Pour the beans into the strainer, to collect the cooking water into the pot.
 Set aside the beans, and boil down the cooking liquid until thickened and slightly syrupy.
 Return the cooking liquid to the beans and stir.

 Preparing canned beans